-The 748TQ-R1K43B tower/4U rackmount chassis has an innovative cooling design that includes three 8-cm and three 9.2-cm hot-plug system cooling fans located in the middle section of the chassis.
+The SC828TS-R1K43LPB chassis has an innovative cooling design that includes three 8-cm hot-plug system cooling fans located in the middle section of the chassis.
 An air shroud channels the airflow from the system fans to efficiently cool the processor area of the system.
 The power supply module also includes a cooling fan.

-Note: The fans in this system are NOT redundant, but are hot-plug.
+Note: The system cooling fans are NOT redundant, hot-plug.